sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 1. **Master Case File** — Markdown `.md`
 2. **Public Copy/Paste Prompt File** — plain text `.txt`
 3. **Social Media Description File** — Markdown `.md`
-4. **Social Promo Image Prompts** — vertical and square promotional image prompts for the creator’s social media use
+4. **Social Promo Image Prompts** — two separate promotional image prompts for the creator’s social media use: one square image and one vertical portrait image

 The finished public prompt should allow a player to copy, paste, upload, or attach the prompt to ChatGPT and play the mystery as the investigator.